 - inherited from xxxx.
 This note (or selection uses the prototype named xxxx.
 The value shown is the prototype's value for that attribute.

-Input box.
-A box for setting a local value for the selected attribute, for the current note selection.
+Value edit box.
+An input box for reviewing/changing the current value of the selected attribute for the current note.
+Altering the value and using the Apply button will set a local value for the selected attribute, for the current note selection.

 Existing value pop-up list.
 If the selected attribute is of String, List or Set data type, this pop-up shows existing unique values for the attribute (up to a maximum of 199 values; if more only the first 199 are shown).
 Clicking on a value in the list inserts it into the Input box.